AlexSze/comp4462-final-project/README.md

 The dashboard below shows data of restaurants' reviews in the US.
 Yelp dataset and obesity dataset were used from Kaggle.

-Data preprocessing code can be found in the Jupyter notebook in {"/src/backend-jupyter"} directory.
-The dataset could be unzip and run in the Jupyter notebook.
+Data preprocessing code can be found in a Jupyter notebook located in {"/src/backend-jupyter"} directory.
+The datasets need to be unzip and run in the Jupyter notebook.

 Contributors:
 + {Alex} Front-end Developer